-6.9.2 Setting up a Splunk instance
+4.9.2 Setting up a Splunk instance

-Authenticate with Splunk via the web portal and install the third-party Monitoring Kubernetes app directly via the Splunk UI, then enable HTTP Event Collector in Splunk and save the HTTP Event Collector token for future use.
+Authenticate with Splunk via the web portal and install the third-party Monitoring Kubernetes34 app directly via the Splunk UI, then enable HTTP Event Collector in Splunk and save the HTTP Event Collector token for future use.

-6.9.3 Enable Splunk log forwarding
+4.9.3 Enable Splunk log forwarding

 Once the Splunk instance is setup, follow the instructions to install Splunk logic in the Kubernetes cluster to forward logs to Splunk.
-This blog post is a useful resources to understand the log collection and configuration options.
+This blog post35 is a useful resources to understand the log collection and configuration options.

+'''

-''' git clone https://github.com/splunk/splunk-connect-for-kubernetes.git cd splunk-connect-for-kubernetes/helm-chart/splunk-connect-for-kubernetes '''
+git clone https://github.com/splunk/splunk-connect-for-kubernetes.git

+cd splunk-connect-for-kubernetes/helm-chart/splunk-connect-for-kubernetes

+edit values.yaml

+'''